ayaalsabahi/Half-Court-Shop-Game/README.md

 	2. Contains some grey boxing for the kitchen
 	3. Contains some aspects of the 3D walk around for the home page
 	4. Includes keeping track of the score count

+ 	verion 2, secondary build:
+  	1. Has improved visuals for the home screen with more assets & lighting
+   	2. Kitchen has baked lighting, swapped grey boxed assets for artist assets
+    	3. Included a timer as well as an end scene
+     	4. Added sound effects such as trash, woosh, and pizza complete
+      	5. Added end/win scene

 ## Credits & Attributions:
 	Game built for GDPP S24,